AY2526S1-CS2103-F11-2/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.
   → Use case ends.

 * 3a.
-INDEX is not an integer or out of range.
+INDEX is not a positive integer starting from 1 (for example `delete 0` or `delete a`).
   3a1.
-System shows: `Please enter a valid index.`
+System shows: `Index must be a positive integer starting from 1.
   3a2.
+Use case resumes at step 3.

+* 3b.
+More than one index is provided (for example `delete 1 2`).
+  3b1.
+System shows: `Only one index can be provided to the delete command.` 3b2.
+Use case resumes at step 3.

+* 3c.
+INDEX is out of the displayed range.
+  3c1.
+System shows: `The auditionee index provided is out of range of the displayed list; enter a value between 1 and the number of shown auditionees.`
+  3c2.
 Use case resumes at step 3.

 * 5a.
 The target auditionee is no longer present (e.g., concurrently removed).
   5a1.
 System shows: `Auditionee not found.`